jberouise2/Project-Analyze-International-Debt-Statistics/README.md

 - Which country owes the maximum amount of debt and what does that amount look like?
 - What is the average amount of debt owed by countries across different debt indicators?

-Below is a basic schema of the database you will be working with:
+Below is a basic schema of the database we will be working with:

 ## `debt_indicators` table